karanthakur13/karanthakur13/README.md

 ## 🌐 Connect

-Feel free to explore my projects and connect with me on [LinkedIn](https://www.linkedin.com/in/karan-singh-thakur-34735020b) or check out my [portfolio website](https://yourportfolio.com) to learn more about my journey and accomplishments.
+Feel free to explore my projects and connect with me on [LinkedIn](https://www.linkedin.com/in/karan-singh-thakur-34735020b)

 Let's collaborate and build something incredible together! 👨‍💻🌟